flageval-baai/FlagEval/mCLIPEval/README.md

 The goal of this repo is to provide a generic evaluation toolkit for vision-language models (such as CLIP, Contrastive Language–Image Pre-training), including multilingual benchmarks, various model setups and visualization of evaluation results.

-Below we show the visualization results of different CLIP models, evaluated on different datasets.
+Below we show the visualization of early-run evaluation results, evaluated on different datasets.

 ![snapshot0.png](snapshot0.png)